B2B E-Commerce: A Complete Guide to a B2B Company

 Pro-Tip #2 – Customization is Key

 An E-Commerce platform should support price quoting to craft personalized offers for large or made-to-order requests.
-The entire quoting process should be digitized and offer the ability to negotiate with your customer, convert the quote to an order with an agreement is reached, and check out online.
+The entire quoting process should be digitized and offer the ability to negotiate with your customer, convert the quote to an order when an agreement is reached, and check out online.

 Pro-Tip #3 – Quick Ordering is a Must

 B2B buyers reorder the same products, over and over again.
 So, make quick ordering options a priority.
-The platform must enable buyers to place repeat orders quickly and efficiently by either typing in or uploading SKUs, or crafting an order from a previous one.
+The platform must enable buyers to place repeat orders quickly and efficiently by either typing in or uploading SKUs or crafting an order from a previous one.
 Or they’ll find someone who can.

 Pro-Tip #4 – Strong Content Development